Jorge Polanco Player Props: Twins vs. Diamondbacks

-On Friday, Jorge Polanco (.231 on-base percentage in past 10 games, 63 points below season-long percentage) and the Minnesota Twins play the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
-First pitch is at 8:10 PM ET.
+Jorge Polanco, with a slugging percentage of .273 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins against the Arizona Diamondbacks, with Ryne Nelson on the hill, August 5 at 7:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Cardinals.
+He notched a home run while going 1-for-3 in his previous game against the Diamondbacks.

 Jorge Polanco Game Info & Props vs. the Diamondbacks